chriseidhof/chriseidhofnl/content/post/reducers.md

 ```

 The code above is hard to test.
 First of all, there's a dependency on the shared `URLSession`.
 To make this more testable, we could consider pulling that out into a configurable property.
 Even if we do that, the code is still hard to test.
 We'd like to test that the parsing happens correctly, that we switch back to the main thread before updating the UI, that we set the rate and that we finally call `inputChanged()`.
-The asynchronous code makes this especially hard to verify that our logic is correct.
+The asynchronous code makes it especially hard to verify that our logic is correct.

 We can pull out most of the logic into a `State` struct to make the logic easy to test.
 The `State` struct encapsulates the input amount and the conversion rate, and exposes a single computed property (the output):